2026 Advocacy Days

-The Land Trust Alliance’s 2025 Advocacy Days will allow passionate land conservation practitioners to come together to meet with a new Congress and advance important land trust policies in a way that no one land trust could do by itself.
+The Land Trust Alliance’s 2026 Advocacy Days will allow passionate land conservation practitioners to come together to meet with federal lawmakers and advance important land trust policies in a way that no single land trust could do by itself.
 Attendees will have the opportunity to partake in both virtual and in-person activities as well as share stories about how conserving our nation’s land and water is helping their districts and states.
-Your participation is as important as it is truly valuable.
+Your participation is as important as it is valuable.

 Activities

-The Alliance invites staff, board members and volunteers of Alliance member land trusts to participate in our annual four-day advocacy event to make a significant difference in land conservation.
+The Alliance invites staff, board members, landowners and volunteers of Alliance member land trusts to participate in our annual four-day advocacy event to make a difference in land conservation.
 As part of Advocacy Days, you’ll have the opportunity to:

 Become an Ambassador